Mandur/PodIdentityHealthCheck/readme.md

 ## Introduction

 The [pod identity](https://github.com/Azure/aad-pod-identity) implementation for Azure Kubernetes Service (AKS) enables an easy way to authenticate against Azure resource without the need to manage connection string and secrets in your deployments.
-Additionally it enables to associate identities at pod level granularity.
+Additionally, it enables to associate identities at pod level granularity.
 It relies on two components to work properly:
 * The Node Managed Identity [*NMI*] deployed on every node on the cluster (as a daemonset) component on the Kubernetes cluster that intercepts managed identity access token requests from pods normally directed to the VM IMDS endpoint.
 The NMI act like a proxy, verifying the request and forwarding allowed requests to the [Instance Metadata Service](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/instance-metadata-service) (IMDS) on behalf on the pod.
 * The Managed Identity Controller [*MIC*] watch the Kubernetes API server to dynamically mount identity on the underlying VMs, so that the *IMDS* can authenticate with this identity against Azure Active Directory.
 [More information](https://azure.github.io/aad-pod-identity/docs/).